 How Annotations Enhance the Value of a Bibliography?

 Now that you understand what's an annotated bibliography, you may wonder why we need them.
-Well, they elevate the significance of a bibliography by providing concise summaries, evaluations, or reflections on each cited source.
-Here's how they enhance the value of a bibliography:
+Well, they elevate the significance of annotated bibliography by providing concise summaries, evaluations, or reflections on each cited source.
+Here's how they enhance the value of annotated bibliography:

 Don’t forget, if you find yourself needing assistance with your academic workload, don't hesitate to say, ‘write my term paper.’